raml-org/raml-spec/versions/raml-10/raml-10.md

   note: "US" # valid additional property `note`
 ```

-The property `note` has been not explicitly declared in the `Person` data type, but is valid based on the fact that all additional properties are by default valid.
+The property `note` is not explicitly declared in the `Person` data type, but is valid because all additional properties are valid by default.

-To restrict that, one can either use the `additionalProperties` facet to not allow any additional properties by setting the value to `false`, or by specifying regular expression patterns that matches sets of keys and restricts their values: these are called "pattern properties".
+To restrict the addition of properties, you can set the value of the `additionalProperties` facet to `false`, or you can specify regular expression patterns that match sets of keys and restrict their values.
+The latter are called "pattern properties".
 The patterns are delineated by pairs of opening and closing `/` characters, as follows:

 ```yaml
 #%RAML 1.0